redhat-openshift-partner-labs/aiui/README.md

 toolbox --log-level DEBUG --tools-file "tools.yaml"
 ```

+make sure ollama is running.  if not run `ollama serve`.
 update the config.yaml ollama section to point to your local ollama instance and available model

 run the application